 Kwara Football Academy was founded in 2005 as an initiative of the Kwara State Governor, Dr. Bukola Saraki.

-The goal was to target skill development and professional training of young footballers.
+The goal was to target the skill development and professional training of young footballers.
 The academy has over seven experienced coaches who were all International football players.

 Furthermore, the academy focuses on training youths between the ages of 13 – 21.
 Its primary aim is to make a professional career for its players and they have done so very well over the years.